splorp/wordpress-comment-blacklist/readme.md

 **URL Shorteners**

 As mentioned above, the keywords in the blacklist are based on spam submitted to my own sites.
 Spammers often utilize the [obscuring capabilities of URL shorteners](http://www.certmag.com/read.php?in=3863) to hide their nefarious links.
 Therefore, I have included a handful of [URL shortener domains](https://raw.github.com/splorp/wordpress-comment-blacklist/master/shorteners.txt) in the blacklist.
 For all practical purposes, there’s no need for a comment to include a shortened URL, as unmodified links can be easily formatted using HTML.
-If you find that your visitors are using shortened URLs on a regular basis, you may wish to remove [these domains](https://raw.github.com/splorp/wordpress-comment-blacklist/master/shorteners.txt) from the blacklist.
+If you find that your visitors are using shortened URLs on a regular basis, you may wish to remove some or all of [these domains](https://raw.github.com/splorp/wordpress-comment-blacklist/master/shorteners.txt) from the blacklist.

 **WordPress Links**

 Spammers will also utilize links that include URLs that are specific to WordPress installations.
-These links often point at compromised admin, theme, or plugin files.
+These links often point at compromised admin files, themes, or plugins.
 In most cases, there’s no need to include a URL that deep-links into the bowels of a WordPress site.
 However, you may want to remove the following keywords from the blacklist if your visitors are commenting on topics related to WordPress site, plugin, or theme development.

 + /wp-admin
 + /wp-content